tgivslife/laravel-alpine/8.1/README.md

         PHP_POST_MAX_SIZE="50M"

-#### PHP OPCACHE related

-- Enables the opcode cache.
-When disabled, code is not optimised or cached

-        PHP_OPCACHE_ENABLE="1"

-- Enables the opcode cache for the CLI version of PHP

-        PHP_OPCACHE_ENABLE="1"

-- How often to check script timestamps for updates, in seconds.
-0 will result in OPcache checking for updates on every request.
-This configuration directive is ignored if opcache.validate_timestamps is disabled.

-        PHP_OPCACHE_REVALIDATE_FREQUENCY="0"

-- If enabled, OPcache will check for updated scripts every opcache.revalidate_freq seconds.
-When this directive is disabled, you must reset OPcache manually via opcache_reset(), opcache_invalidate() or by restarting the Web server for changes to the filesystem to take effect.

-        PHP_OPCACHE_VALIDATE_TIMESTAMPS="0"

-- The maximum number of keys (and therefore scripts) in the OPcache hash table.
-The actual value used will be the first number in the set of prime numbers { 223, 463, 983, 1979, 3907, 7963, 16229, 32531, 65407, 130987, 262237, 524521, 1048793 } that is greater than or equal to the configured value.
-The minimum value is 200.
-The maximum value is 1000000.
-Values outside of this range are clamped to the permissible range.

-        PHP_OPCACHE_MAX_ACCELERATED_FILES="65407"

-- The size of the shared memory storage used by OPcache, in megabytes.
-The minimum permissible value is "8", which is enforced if a smaller value is set.

-        PHP_OPCACHE_MEMORY_CONSUMPTION="512"

-- The maximum percentage of wasted memory that is allowed before a restart is scheduled, if there is insufficient free memory.
-The maximum permissible value is "50", which is enforced if a larger value is set.

-        PHP_OPCACHE_MAX_WASTED_PERCENTAGE="10"

-- The amount of memory used to store interned strings, in megabytes.

-        PHP_OPCACHE_INTERNED_STRINGS_BUFFER="16"

 #### PHP-FPM related

 - The number of child processes to be created when pm is set to static and the maximum number of child processes to be created when pm is set to dynamic.